Menu Close

 • Steel wool

 Addiction is a disease that leaves a path of destruction in its wake.
-No matter how “careful” the substance abuser is, there will eventually start to be a negative impact on their life.
+No matter how “careful” the person struggling with it is, there will eventually start to be a negative impact on their life—such as:

 • Injuries or illness